 If you’re into carpentry, fabrication, or renovation projects, you know how essential a chop saw can be.
 You can use them for cutting wood or other materials, in different angles and widths.
 In this article we compare various chop saw types and features from a safety and function standpoint.

 A chop saw features a stationary table or frame with a hinged arm fixed upon it.
-A circular blade with an abrasive surface is attached to this arm and the motor with it.
-It features a handle that you can hold to move the blade towards the piece of wood, and the high speed of the spinning blade allows you to make squared and angled cuts.
+A high speed circular blade with an abrasive surface is attached to this arm and the motor with it.

 Standard Chop Saws

-These chop saws are designed to cut only downwards, thus limiting the plane in which you can cut wood.
-Although most of the basic features are there, you can’t move the arm horizontally.
+These chop saws are designed to cut only downwards, thus limiting the cutting to one plane.
+You can’t move the arm horizontally.

 Compound Chop Saws

-In this type of chop saw, you have the option of tilting the blade only in one direction from its original position, so you can cut material in two planes.
+In this type of chop saw, you have the option of tilting the blade in one additional direction from its original position, so you can cut material in two planes.